Recommend products your customers will love

-Nearly 70% of e-commerce shoppers abandon their carts before making a purchase.
+Nearly 70% of e-commerce shoppers abandon their carts before checking out.
 People leave stuff behind for all sorts of reasons.
-But here's the good news: With abandoned cart emails, you can bring them back.
+But here's the good news: With abandoned cart emails, you can bring them back and encourage them to complete their purchase.

 If you’ve ever left an online purchase behind, you may have received abandoned cart emails, which often come in stages.
 The 1st is usually a gentle reminder to complete your purchase.
 The 2nd might give you a deadline—“Your order is about to expire!”—and the 3rd usually includes a coupon or discount to bring you back.